pierreschutz/ADA_Project/README.md

 # Title

-Dive in the Heart of Chicago crime
+Dive into the Heart of Chicago's crime

 # Abstract

 The iconic city of Chicago (Illinois), is widely known for it's crime.
-Surnamed Chirac because of it's crime rate comparable to the war in Irak, also known for Al Capone and it's Chicago outfit during the prohibition, Fred Hampton's assasination by the city's police, or the suddent rise of crime in 2015 make Chicago Crime an intersting subject to study.
+Surnamed Chirac because of it's crime rate comparable to the war in Irak, also known for Al Capone and it's Chicago outfit during the prohibition, Fred Hampton's assasination by the city's police, or the suddent rise of crime in 2015 make Chicago's crime an intersting subject to study.

 Through this study of 20 years of crime, we want to bring insights on the crime evolution, geographical distribution and effects on the city with an unbiased and apolitical aproach with the goal to give people an fair idea of the safety of the city and it's implications.